andrebraga7/akemi/TESTING.md

         Both errors were related to the same problem.
 This was easily fixed by removing the \<button> element, and styling the \<a> element as a button.

 - ## Unresolved
-    - The data from the form on the contact page doesn't push to anywhere.
+    - The data from the form on the contact page doesn't push anywhere.
 This is due to the limitations of this portfolio project.
-This can be easily fixed for a true live version of the website.
+However it can be easily fixed for a true live version of the website.

 # Aditional testing